-Investment grade and high-yield credit (still a preference for Europe versus the US) were downgraded to respectively "mild disinclination" and "disinclination".
+Investment grade and high yield valuations priced in Investment grade and high-yield credit (still a preference for Europe versus the US) were downgraded to respectively "mild disinclination" and "disinclination".
 This is a tactical move reflecting our willingness to take profits after the recent rally as a lot of good news is now incorporated into valuations.